Smart Telescopes: Best Buy Guide 2024

 Image Quality

 We can talk all we want about the quality of the telescopes, but in the end, real-world pictures are the best way to show what a telescope can do.
-So let me show you the pictures I took with the Seestar S50, the Dwarf II, and the Vaonis Vespera (classic edition).
-Please note that these images were taken in an urban environment (Bortle 7), showing you what is possible from a light-polluted backyard.
+So let me show you the pictures I took with the Seestar S50, the Dwarf 2 and Dwarf 3, the Vaonis Vespera II.
+Please be aware that these images were captured in an urban setting (Bortle 7), demonstrating what can be achieved from a light-polluted backyard.
+All images were stacked and processed by me.
 All deep-sky objects are tracked for about 60 to 90 minutes.
 Do keep in mind that the quality of your night sky, the atmospheric conditions on a particular imaging night, and the imaging time of deep-sky objects are all factors that influence your picture quality beyond the quality of the telescope.
+I didn’t yet test any Unistellar smart telescope, but some pictures on astrobin confirm that Unistellar smart scopes are mainly used for small objects, like distant galaxies and globular star clusters.

 ZWO Seestar S50 – my real-world pictures in an urban area